malabasterr/malabasterr/README.md

 ---

 ### :woman_technologist: About Me :
-I am a full stack developer from the United Kingdom.
+I am a full-stack developer from the United Kingdom.

-- :mortar_board: I’ve recently completed the full stack bootcamp with Code First Girls
+- :mortar_board: I’ve recently completed the full-stack bootcamp with Code First Girls

-- :computer: I am actively looking for my first job as a full stack developer or frontend developer
+- :computer: I am actively looking for my first job as a full-stack developer or frontend developer

 - :seedling: I have studied JavaScript, React, HTML, CSS, Python and SQL.